PereiraHugo/Website/README.md

 ### Prerequisites

 You need to install python3.
-After this you need to install all the library contains in requirements.txt
+After this, you need to install all the library contained in requirements.txt

 ## Code